 I’ve been battling the dreaded travel flu since I arrived.
 It’s the first time I’ve been unwell in a hostel and it’s sh*te.
 No amount of orange juice or tea is helping.
 I wish I’d put aside an emergency Air BnB fund for days like this.

 By the second full day of this I’ve had enough.
 It’s hot outside and my head aches but I can’t stand the sight of my dorm room any longer.
 And so finally I managed to explore a little and take a few photos.

 Walking down to the Saturday markets.
 Lots of food, pottery, and beautiful handmade jewellery.
 I had planned to grab a doughnut from the legendary Voodoo Doughnuts, but one look at the queue and I decided no doughnut was worth that wait.
-Check out their Instagram page for some food porn.
-Blue star Donuts is a short walk away if you’re still craving a sugar boost, and the queue shouldn’t take longer than 5 minutes.
+Instead going to Blue Star Donuts round the corner.

 The ridiculously long queue for Doughnuts